Yoga-Saputra/golang_coding_test_2/README.md

 ---

-## 📖 Compatible JSON Payload Golang Conding Test of API
+## 📖 Compatible JSON Payload Golang Coding Test of API
 This is the JSON payload that's sended to Golang Conding Test of API

 ### 💲 Create Member JSON Payload (Raw JSON)